tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Allow me to present this section in the form that I myself learned this information.
-Through a series of disjointed DMs I received from JMRLuna when I asked this question openly during an ESL Malaysia broadcast. , but I don't listen to podcasts because I'm cool
+Through a series of disjointed DMs I received from JMRLuna when I asked this question openly during an ESL Malaysia broadcast.

 <span class="twitter-dm">I saw you on the pannel about how we build the roster</span>
 <span class="twitter-dm twitter-dm-first">Misha was first</span>